gianemi2/tinson/README.md

 ## Why should I use this?
 Well, I don't know why you have to use it.
 I've developed this because my cat jump on my keyboard every time I'm using my mac.

+So is pretty hard to connect my Switch through USB or leave my Mac opened all the time.
+From download to installation.
+I've thought on a solution that let's you set directly from anywhere in a second a list of downloads link.
+After that you can manage your queue directly from Tinfoil.

 So, here it comes: Welcome Tinson!

 ## Getting started